theforeman/kafo/README.md

 - /my/plugin/hooks
 ```

 You can register as many hooks as you need.
-They are executed in unspecified order.
-Every hook
+The order of execution for particular hook type
-must have a unique name.
+is based on hook file name.

 ## Colors